pzmosquito/mr-router5/package/README.md

 ### define router5 routes with loader functions

-*We sometimes need to load data before/on/after rendering the component.
-Mr. Router5 supports data loading lifecyle methods.
+*We sometimes need to load data before/on/after rendering the component. mr-router5 supports data loading lifecyle methods.
 Please see `example` app for some sample code.*
 - `preloader`: called when route transition starts.
 Route transition and other lifecycle methods **will not** wait for it to finish if the function returns a `Promise`.
 - `loader`: called after `preloader`.
 Route transition **will** wait for it to finish.
 - `postloader`: called after route transition is done.